condom icon

 Do I still need condoms while on PrEP?

-For some, a combination of PrEP and condom use works best due to the combined protection against HIV and STIs.
-However, it is worth noting that some STIs are transmitted orally (for more information on STIs click here) and condom use will not be effective for some sexual activities.
-This is why regular testing is also important, alongside PrEP and condom use.
+For many, a combination of PrEP and condom use works best due to the combined protection against HIV and STIs.
+Regular testing is also important because some STIs are transmitted orally.

 Frequently Asked Questions